 - Prolonged drought resulted from the meteorite impact.

-- Debris in the atmosphere formed a thick cloud, which blocked the sun.
+- Debris in the atmosphere formed a thick cloud, which blocked almost all of the sunlight.
 Plants and animals died.

 - A giant tsunami wiped out all the dinosaurs from the surface of the Earth.

 The Pleistocene Extinction is one of the lesser extinctions, and a recent one.
 It is well known that the North American, and to some degree Eurasian, megafauna, or large animals, disappeared toward the end of the last glaciation period.
 The extinction appears to have happened in a relatively restricted time period of 10,000–12,000 years ago.
 In North America, the losses were quite dramatic and included the woolly mammoths (last dated about 4,000 years ago in an isolated population), mastodon, giant beavers, giant ground sloths, saber-toothed cats, and the North American camel, just to name a few.
 The possibility that the rapid extinction of these large animals was caused by over-hunting was first suggested in the 1900s.
 Research into this hypothesis continues today.
 It seems likely that over-hunting caused many pre-written history extinctions in many regions of the world.